Mass media in Ghana: Television and radio

 Television was introduced to Ghana in 1965 and was under State control.
 The Ghana Broadcasting Corporation held a monopoly on television broadcasting until 1994, following the 1992 constitution of the new democratically elected government.
 Part of the 1992 constitution established the National Media Commission which held the responsibility to promote and ensure the independence of the media.

+Ghana's heat and humidity made early television broadcasting difficult.
+All but two of 200 televisions installed for an educational project were not functional within two years.

 Shortly after the 1966 coup of Nkrumah by the National Liberation Council (who held an even tighter State grip on the nation's media), the Ghana Broadcasting Corporation announced a decree to, "broadcast programmes in the field of culture, education, information and entertainment, to reflect national progress and aspirations, and to broadcast in the main Ghanaian languages and in English".
+The network began by producing 80% of its own shows, but could not afford to continue doing so with the TV license revenue.
+When advertising began, the network had to show popular imported programs such as television westerns.
+By the early 1970s only 40% of Ghanaian television was domestic production.

 There were seven broadcast stations in 2007.
 Among the stations, there is the state-run Ghana Broadcasting Corporation and five private channels, TV3, Metro TV, Viasat 1, TV Skyy, and TV Africa, with TV3 and Metro TV going on the air in 1997.
 Foreign stations such as CNN and BBC are freely accessible.

-FM radio began in 1988, which allowed foreign radio stations into the country, such as Voice of America, Radio France Internationale and BBC broadcasts on 101.3FM.
+FM radio began in 1988, which allowed foreign radio stations into the country, such as Voice of America, Radio France Internationale and BBC broadcasts on 101.3 FM.
 A public demonstration in 1995 over seizure of equipment from a private station, Radio EYE, forced the government to issue many FM frequencies for other private stations, creating a new era of "broadcast pluralism".
 Interactive phone-in discussions on local and national issues are very popular on Ghanaian radio.
 In addition to English-language stations, there are several in local dialect.
 In 2007, 86 FM and three shortwave stations existed.